brunoex/Bubbles/README.md

 # Bubbles
-Click or sapce to create bubbles in HTML canvas with vanilla JS
+Click or press space key to create bubbles in HTML canvas with vanilla JS